IPSKU Logo

 7. Legal and Brand Protection

 Owning the .com version of a trademarked name can help prevent cybersquatting and reduce potential conflicts.
-When paired with a registered trademark, a .com domain ensures comprehensive brand protection online.
-Many entrepreneurs combine U.S. trademarks for sale or verified international trademarks with their .com domain purchases, creating a robust strategy that protects both intellectual property and digital presence.
+When paired with a U.S. trademarks for sale or verified international trademarks with their .com domain purchases, entrepreneurs create a robust strategy that protects both intellectual property and digital presence.

 8. Long-Term Stability